warezit/ModSauce-Server/README.md

 1. Open your ATLauncher Console window
 2. Click the button "Upload Log"
+3. Start a new issue [here](https://github.com/zitSauce/ModSauce-Server/issues)
+   * You will need to have a GitHub account, it's free!
-3. Paste the link to your log file with your issue.
+4. Paste the link to your log file with your issue
-   * Issues without links to log files will either be ignored or deleted/closed.
+   * Issues without links to log files will either be ignored or deleted/closed
-4. Give a summary of what you were doing that may have caused the issue.
+5. Don't forget to give us a little story with your newly posted issue.
+Like what was happening right before things got messed up...

 **If your client crashed before you could upload your log file, do this:**